jalejandro555/Hello_World/README.md

 ### How does it work?
 The is_prime(number) function checks whether a given number is prime.
 It starts by verifying if the number is less than 2; if so, it returns False.
 Next, it iterates from 2 up to the integer square root of the number plus 1, checking if the number is divisible by any value in that range.
 If a divisor is found, it also returns False.
 If no divisors are found, the function returns True, indicating that the number is prime.

 The get_primes_from_list() function prompts the user to input a list of numbers separated by commas.
-It then converts the input into a list of integers and filters out the prime numbers using the es_primo function.
+It then converts the input into a list of integers and filters out the prime numbers using the is_prime function.
 If there are prime numbers in the list, it prints a message with the prime numbers found; otherwise, it indicates that no prime numbers were found.
 Additionally, it handles errors if the user enters invalid data.

 Finally, get_primes_from_list() function is called to execute the entire process.
 ## Fourth point